Lecrapouille/Ecstasy/README.md

 # Ecstasy

-Ecstasy is a 3D game made in Delphi5 and OpenGL (<= 2.1) for Windows Xp made in 2003 at EPITA school.
+Ecstasy is a 3D game made in Delphi version 5 and OpenGL (<= 2.1) for Windows Xp made in 2003 at EPITA school.

 Ecstasy was one of our first team projects (and game), so sorry this is not an optimized and free-bug game, use it 'as it' !

-Screenshot
+## Wanted

+I'm looking for Delphi developers.
+I'm curious to check if Ecstasy can work on recent Windows (>= 7) and therefore if the project can compile with a more recent Delphi.

+## Screenshot:

 ![alt tag](https://github.com/Lecrapouille/Ecstasy/blob/master/doc/screenshot.jpg)

 :) :) :) !!!
 Warning: Never take this substance when driving !!! :) :) :)

-Features are:
+## Features are
 * city generated randomly on a torus world.
 * cars stopped at traffic lights.
+* developement report (requested by our teachers).
-* the player car has a basic physic model.
+* the player car has a basic physic model (physic is explained in the pdf).
-* project evolution doc (requested by our teachers).

 Not implemented:
 * missing a fixed frame rate (will be fixed in 2017).